paramaggarwal/blog/content/scrolling-tweets-a-tiny-display-for-the-latest-news./index.md

 ---
-title: "Scrolling Tweets — A tiny display for the latest news."
+title: 'Scrolling Tweets — A tiny display for the latest news.'
-description: "Yesterday, I finished up building a little module controlled with just 5 wires to display any scrolling text on a matrix display of 64 LEDs.
+description: 'Yesterday, I finished up building a little module controlled with just 5 wires to display any scrolling text on a matrix display of 64 LEDs.
 Today, it was time to take it to the next step.
-Getting…"
+Getting…'
-date: "2016-02-17T16:19:51.791Z"
+date: '2016-02-17T16:19:51.791Z'
 categories:
   - Arduino
   - Embedded Systems
   - DIY Projects